Important parking update for Jonathan Lucas Parking Garage in Charleston.

 • Basic Life Support for Healthcare Providers and First Aid certification through the American Heart Association is required.
 Students have the option of completing the certifications no more than 45 days prior to the start of the program.

-• Accepted students must be able to meet both the MUSC Minimum Abilities and DPT Essential Functions (page 20) Requirements and sign a form indicating that they meet the minimum skills when upon matriculation.
+• Accepted students must be able to meet both the MUSC Minimum Abilities and DPT Essential Functions and Technical Standards (#13) Requirements and sign a form indicating that they meet the minimum skills when upon matriculation.

 Prerequisite Courses